From the 2020-21 financial year, related corporations that own land can be jointly assessed for land tax as if the land was owned by one corporation.

 Land tax levied should be distributed between the related corporations based on the value of each of the related corporations’ land holding interests.

-If the land tax is paid by the Corporation Group Head or another related corporation, they are entitled to recover a proportionate amount of the land tax from each of the related corporations based on the value of each of the related corporations’ land holding interests.
+If the Corporate Group’s land tax liability is paid by one of the related corporations, that corporation can recover a proportionate amount from each of the related corporations based on the value of each of the related corporations’ land holding interests.
+RevenueSA has no involvement in this.

 What if land is jointly owned with a natural person or a corporation that is not related?